Vision and Values

 Our school vision is based on Philippians 4:13 I can do all this through him who gives me strength.

 At the heart of St Paul’s we aim for excellence.
 We seek to understand ourselves and to understand others.
-We value creativity, innovation and the joy of learning, whilst gaining a deep understanding of the Christian faith.
-We can do everything through him who gives us strength.
+We value creativity and the joy of learning, whilst gaining a deep understanding of the Christian faith.

 Our vision guides our learning and is an aspiration for the type of community we want to be.
 It is not simply a vision for children but a vision for all.
-At its heart is an ambition that we can all grow and flourish having been to this special school.
+At its heart is an ambition that we can all grow and flourish.
 It is a guide and ambition but it is also a licence to enjoy learning, to be free to test your talents and dare to be creative whilst being a learner at St Paul’s.
-We are deeply proud that former pupils have gone on to be authors, academics, doctors and Olympians.
-Equally we are proud that parents have become teachers; that former pupils are now senior leaders or that colleagues have left this school to become local Head Teachers.
+We are deeply proud that former pupils have gone on to be authors, professional athletes, academics, doctors and Olympians.
+Equally we are proud that parents have become teachers; that former pupils are now senior school leaders or that colleagues have left this school to become local Head Teachers.

 But the greatest strength of this school is that so many see it as a personal anchor and return, year after year, to catch up with staff, chat in the summer fair or simply run their hand down the list of pupils who left with them in their class on their class plaque.